 - To assist participants in proper goal setting and planning for their futures in high school and beyond;

 - To create compassionate, caring, and community-minded young women by encouraging them to be actively involved in community service opportunities.

 To meet these goals, we will expose students to a range of humanities and arts activities, taking advantage of programming at the Lied Center for Performing Arts, the Mary Riepma Ross Theater, the Sheldon Museum of Art, and other local venues.

 In addition, we will host virtual humanities workshops, introducing the girls to various Black women scholars across the United States, with an emphasis on those at Historically Black Colleges and Universities (HBCUs).
-Lastly, we will sponsor an HBCU College Tour in spring 2022, for eligible participants (juniors and seniors).
+Lastly, we will sponsor an HBCU College Tour in spring 2024, for eligible participants.
+For application CLICK HERE.